-Dr. Stephens's research focuses on the influences and legacies of French Romanticism during and since the nineteenth century, especially the works of Victor Hugo.
+Dr. Stephens's research focuses on the influences and legacies of French Romanticism during and since the nineteenth century.
 His study Victor Hugo, Jean-Paul Sartre, and the Liability of Liberty, for which he was awarded a University Research Fellowship, appeared in 2011 and explored previously overlooked connections between Romantic and Existentialist thinking through these two iconic writers.
 In conjunction with this project, he also wrote the introduction to a new edition of Hugo’s classic gothic novel Notre-Dame de Paris (The Hunchback of Notre-Dame) with Signet Classics/Penguin USA.

-At graduate level, he convenes a core unit entitled ‘European Literature of Ideas’ (MODLM2044) for the MA in Modern Languages and European Literatures, and contributes seminars to both ‘The Rise of the Nineteenth-Century Novel’ and ‘Tradition and Experimentation in Twentieth-Century Fiction’ (MODLM 2034/35).
-He is currently co-supervising three PhD theses on le merveilleux scientifique in late nineteenth-century French literature, Jules Verne's utopian narratives, and French Women's Writing in the Romantic period respectively, as well as an MPhil thesis on the figure of the prêtre amoureux in French Romantic writing.
-He has also previously supervised work on Hugo, Balzac, and Cocteau.
+At graduate level, he convenes a core unit entitled ‘European Literature of Ideas’ (MODLM2044) for the MA in Modern Languages and European Literatures, and contributes seminars to ‘The Rise of the Nineteenth-Century Novel’ and ‘Tradition and Experimentation in Twentieth-Century Fiction’ (MODLM 2034/35), in addition to 'Europe and the Americas'.
+He is currently co-supervising four PhD theses on: le merveilleux scientifique in late nineteenth-century French literature; Jules Verne's utopian narratives; the fantastic in late nineteenth-century French and German fiction; and French women Romantic writers.
+He has previously supervised an MPhil thesis on the figure of the prêtre amoureux in French Romantic writing, in addition to work on Hugo, Balzac, and Cocteau.

 View complete publications list in the University of Bristol publications system